apache/airflow/ISSUE_TRIAGE_PROCESS.rst

 **GitHub Discussions**

 Issues should represent clear feature requests which can/should be implemented.
-If the idea is vague or can be solved with easier steps we normally convert such issues to Discussions in the Ideas category.
+If the idea is vague or can be solved with easier steps we normally convert such issues to discussions in the Ideas category.
-Issues that seems more like support requests are also converted to Discussions in the Q&A category.
+Issues that seems more like support requests are also converted to discussions in the Q&A category.
-We use judgment about which Issues to convert to Discussions, it's best to always clarify with a comment why the Issue is being converted.
+We use judgment about which Issues to convert to discussions, it's best to always clarify with a comment why the issue is being converted.
-Note that we can always convert Discussions back to Issues.
+Note that we can always convert discussions back to issues.